Top 12 Indoor Play Spaces for Kids Across New Jersey

 The Funplex – East Hanover

 With more than 100,000 square feet of attractions, there’s plenty to keep all ages busy at this family amusement center.
 The arcade features everything from boardwalk classics like Skeeball and air hockey to the latest video games.
 Bumper cars, go-karts, and laser tag are perfect choices for older kids.
 And kids ages 4–12 can have a blast in the three-level Foam Frenzy play area, where air canons and blasters shoot thousands of colorful foam balls.
-The recently renovated Pit Stop Cafe offers standard fare like burgers and pizza, as well as salad and vegetarian options.
+The Pit Stop Cafe offers standard fare like burgers and pizza, as well as salad and vegetarian options.
+In 2019, Funplex completed a 37,000-square-foot renovation with a Jersey Shore Boardwalk theme, featuring 20 bowling lanes and a private bowling suite.
+In addition, Funplex is said to be the state’s first recreation venue to offer HyperBowling, an interactive set of bowling-related games designed around an innovative bumper system.

 Funtime Junction – Fairfield